Fat Burner Frequently Asked Questions

 Green Tea Extract’s action is somewhat debatable.
 As Green Tea Extract contains Caffeine much of its action in increasing metabolic action (increasing heart rate and thermogenesis) can be attributed to its caffeine content.

-Studies using Green Tea have shown it to be more effective than Caffeine alone though and good results have been shown from using De Caffeinated Green Tea Extract.
-Apart from being useful for weight loss, Green Tea Extract is very good for general health, being very high in anti oxidants.
+Studies using Green Tea have shown it to be more effective than Caffeine alone though and reliable results have been shown from using De Caffeinated Green Tea Extract.
+Apart from being useful for weight loss, Green Tea Extract is particularly good for general health, being very high in antioxidants.

 Sesamin is a lignan isolated from Sesame Seeds.
-The active compound then binds to and activates a receptor called Peroxisome Proliferator-Activator Receptor Alpha (PPARalpha).
-This receptor is particularly important for weight loss as it is active in muscle, liver, kidney and heart cells, increasing fatty acid oxidisation, similar to the action of HCA.
-Sesamin also increases the mitochondrial enzyme CPT, which is considered rate limiting for fat oxidisation.
+The active compound then binds to and activates a receptor called Peroxisome Proliferator-Activator Receptor Alpha (PPAR)-alpha.
+This receptor is particularly important for weight loss as it is active in muscle, liver, kidney, and heart cells, increasing fatty acid oxidisation, like the action of HCA.
+Sesamin also increases the mitochondrial enzyme CPT, which is considered rate-limiting for fat oxidisation.

-Caffeine is a very well known central nervous stimulant and has secondary thermogenic actions.
+Caffeine is a very well-known central nervous stimulant and has secondary thermogenic actions.
 By increasing the heart rate as well as general stimulatory action (your body will produce more heat), the result is that your body burns more calories.
 Caffeine has another effect of reducing appetite, which can be a positive factor for weight loss.
-It is usually advised to use caution when using caffeine for weight loss purposes though as is side effects can be quite severe, especially in large doses.
+It is usually advised to use caution when using caffeine for weight loss purposes though as its side effects can be quite severe, especially in large doses.